aravindhk/QESummerSchool/Day-5/exercise-1/README.md

 This will allow you to find the compilers, the libraries, etc.

-You should an output similar to this:
+You should obtain an output similar to this one:

     $ module av